I designed a storage unit of my own and it has worked out perfectly for me.

-Homemade Truck Bed Storage And Sleeping Platform for Camping
+DIY Homemade Truck Bed Storage

 There’s nothing more enjoyable for those of us who love the outdoors than camping out beneath the stars in the wilds of nature.
-But sometimes, a tent is inconvenient or just plain uncomfortable and an RV is a hassle and just too expensive.
+But sometimes, a tent is inconvenient or just plain uncomfortable, and an RV is a hassle and just too expensive.
 So what do you do when you want to camp but don’t want the hassle or expense of other more conventional methods?
-Well, you build a handy dandy truck bed platform with built in storage, that’s what you do!
+Well, you build a handy dandy truck bed platform with built-in storage, that’s what you do!
 That’s what I did and here’s how.

 Most outdoor folks have a pickup truck and some even have a camper shell on the truck.
 But packing the truck with all the necessary items for camping while maintaining space to sleep in the bed of the truck is a test of gear management.
-I struggled with this problem through the course of owning a few different trucks.
+I struggled with this problem throughout the course of owning a few different trucks.
 I searched for pre-made options and then searched for homemade options but found nothing to fit my particular needs.
 So, I designed a storage unit of my own and it has worked out perfectly for me.

-For this unit and using the simple tools I already owned like a circular saw and drill, I used four 2X6X8 pieces of lumber (I used 2X6 instead of 2X4 to give more height and room inside), one 4X8 sheet of approximately 1/2-inch plywood, a box of wood screws (any size will work as long as you have enough length to make a solid bond), four hinges, and two lock-out hinge arms to hold the platform doors up.
+For this unit and using the simple tools I already owned like a circular saw and drill, I used four 2x6x8 pieces of lumber (I used 2x6 instead of 2x4 to give more height and room inside), one 4x8 sheet of approximately 1/2-inch plywood, a box of wood screws (any size will work as long as you have enough length to make a solid bond), four hinges, and two lock-out hinge arms to hold the platform doors up.

 - Then, I measured how wide I wanted the unit to be.
 It had to be shorter than the actual width of the truck bed since this was to fit inside of the wheel wells.
 I attached the boards together with screws (two screws for each joint) to basically make a box.

 - Then, I cut that piece in half to create two separate doors, a top half to cover 4 compartments and a lower half to cover the other 4 compartments.
 I attached the doors to the box so that they would open toward the tailgate.

 The last part is the hardest part.
 The unit is a little heavy so setting the platform in the truck bed may require some assistance.
 But if built to the right measurements, it will slide right in between the truck wheel wells as mine did, not to brag or anything.
 Making the unit with 8 compartments makes it stronger for sleeping on top.
 Leaving only 4 compartments leaves too much room for the thin plywood to droop.
 I used thinned plywood since I wanted to make this thing as light as possible but thicker plywood will work if you want extra support for the sleeping platform.
 Mine has 4 small separate cubby spaces due to the wheel wheels but these work fine for storing other items like a water jug or gas can.

-So that’s it.
-Store all you gear inside the box (I put the least used items in the back 4 compartments and items I use frequently in the front 4 compartments for ease of reach), close it up at night, roll out your mattress, and sleep on top.
+So, that’s it.
+Store all your gear inside the box (I put the least used items in the back 4 compartments and items I use frequently in the front 4 compartments for ease of reach), close it up at night, roll out your mattress, and sleep on top.
 Mine sleeps two people or should I say my dog and me.
 There’s no need to spend time setting up a tent or stabilizing an RV.
 It’s a secure, simple way to camp.
 Just pack and go!
 Happy camping!